 The Bente Torjusen West Sculptural Studies Building and Kelsey Stone Carving Studio

 The Bente Building represents the future of sculpture in the Upper Valley — a safe and sustainable space accessible to all.
-It is a working building, designed and ruggedly built to LEED Gold standards to spark the imagination of the artists and the community who will create here.
+It is a working building, designed and ruggedly built to LEED standards to spark the imagination of the artists and the community who will create here.
 The Bente Building is really all about the people who make art part of our everyday lives.

 For a complete list of classes and workshops in the Bente Building click here.